qlu-lab/QUAIL/README.md

 ### vPGS file

 The input vPGS file need to be a n x 3 table, where n is the sample size.
 The columns in order are the FID, IID and the vPGS.
-Here is an example of the phenotype file `pheno.txt`:
+Here is an example of the vPGS file `vpgs.txt`:
 ```
 FID	IID	vpgs
 1	1	-0.166044638683817